Ultimate Easy Chicken Parmesan

 For the sauce, we rely on a light marinara sauce.
-We make our own marinara sauce, but you could buy it at the store.
+We make our own marinara sauce, but you can always use your favorite store bought sauce.
 Using a lighter sauce, like marinara won’t weigh down the chicken.

-We really like baking the chicken on top of sauce with only a tablespoon added to the top of the chicken.
-This way, the breading remains crisp, but you still get the extra flavors of the chicken baking on top of the sauce.
+In addition, I love baking the chicken on top of the marinara sauce and then only add a tablespoon to the top of the chicken.
+This way, the breading remains crisp on top and you have just enough sauce to make sure the dish isn’t dry.